Saturday, June 30, 2018

 There are no deferrals of registration to a future year.

-To get on the wait list, go to the Finger Lakes 50s page at Ultra Signup.
-You can view the wait list on the Ultra Signup site by going to the Finger Lakes 50s page and clicking on the coffee cup icon below the header photo.
+Once the race is full, to get on the wait list, go to the Finger Lakes 50s page at Ultra Signup.
+You can view the wait list on the Ultra Signup site by going to the Finger Lakes 50s page and clicking on the hourglass icon below the header photo.

 FEES and REFUNDS

 - Tech shirt (indicate your size during online registration)

 - Awards for overall male and female and masters male and female for each of the three races